Table of Contents

 Invoice #1493 to QuickBooks: Business Validation Error: Make sure all your transactions have a GST/HST rate before you save

 You’re set to QuickBooks Online US instead of QuickBooks Online Global in Jobber.
-This can be changed by going to the QB icon > Sync and Settings.
+This can be changed by going to the QuickBooks icon > Sync and Settings.
 On this page change the QuickBooks Online settings from US to Global.

 Error Exporting Invoice #121 to QuickBooks: String length specified does not match the supported length.
 Min:0 Max:4,000 supported.
 Supplied length: 5,103